Skip to main content

 DoNotFlipPlayerIf present alongside the CanFlip tag, performing a Corner Flip on a Part will not move/rotate the player.
 Useful for flip-activated client objects.

-OnlyInStudioIf present, the object will only be visible in Studio and will automatically be deleted when playing the tower.
+OnlyInStudioIf present, the object will only be present while building in Studio and will automatically be deleted at runtime.

 Client Object Specific